 There are no shortcuts in investing.

-This “shortcut” is really just a simple strategy.
-But it can easily boost your returns by 6% or more every year.
+This “shortcut” is a simple strategy, but it can easily boost your returns by 6% or more every year.
 That might not sound like much.
 But when a $100K portfolio beats the market by 6% for a decade straight, it translates into $154,000 more in your pocket.
 And you don’t have to do much to get it.

 This is no coincidence—stocks with strong insider ownership tend to do better than most.
 In fact, one study found that when insiders purchased shares of their own companies, those stocks outperformed the market by more than 6% annually.